 Plan New Traditions—Routines and schedules are especially helpful for those in early recovery.
 You can create healthy traditions by planning your days together in advance.
 Be sure to include a mix of chores, making meals, games, movies, holiday hikes, or sightseeing.
 Plan to have fun.

 Maintain Healthy Habits— It can be tempting to skip your workout or eat your way through the holidays, but maintaining healthy habits will help you enjoy the holidays more.
 Be sure to get enough sleep, eat a balanced diet, exercise regularly, and take time to do things that bring you joy.

 Avoid Arguments—Do take a vacation from family arguments.
 Holiday gatherings can be stressful enough without rehashing unresolved family issues.
 Indulging them can be triggering for everyone.
 This year, give each other the gift of grace and focus on what brings you together.

 Plan Your Exit Strategy—Have a Plan B for potentially stressful situations that could jeopardize recovery.
 Be prepared to change the subject, excuse yourself to go to the bathroom or take a nap, step out to take an important call, or go home early to check on a friend.
 Take care of yourself.

 Check Your Guilt—If you care for someone in recovery, consider the three Cs: you didn’t cause it, you can’t cure it, and you can’t control it.
 But you can support recovery by recognizing your loved one’s capacity to live a successful and independent life.
 Operate from this understanding, not guilt.

-If you or someone you know needs more help finding or maintain recovery this holiday season, email us at [email protected] or call 828-293-4756 to learn more about our intensive outpatient program and optional transitional living community for men.
+If you or someone you know needs more help finding or maintaining recovery this holiday season, Next Step Recovery is here to help.
+Feel free to email us at [email protected] or call 828-293-4756 to learn more about our intensive outpatient program and optional transitional living community for men.